AI-medical-diagnosis-team-of-JNU/SPEMFSL-Diagnosis-COVID-19/README.md

 | viral pneumonia | 30 | 30 |
 | COVID-19 positive | 30 | 30 |

 The senior radiologist processed images and radiology reports, and achieved image augmentation.
+Our radiologist is continuously processing and uploading images, radiology reports.